BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 # Package-Automation

-This collection provides two opportunities to introduce automation for package actions:
+Two primary opportunities exist within this collection to introduce automation for package actions:

-  - Automate Package Executions as soon as the package status changes to "APPROVED", and the Execution window is open.
+Package Executions: Automated immediately when the package status updates to "APPROVED" and the execution window is open.
-  - Automate Package Shipments as soon as the package status changes to "EXECUTED", and your "Rules" for package shipments indicate that the package should be Shipped to one or more destinations.
+Package Shipments: Automated as soon as the status changes to "EXECUTED" and defined shipment rules indicate the package should be dispatched to one or more destinations.

-If both actions are automated, then (for example) the final approval given to a package would kick off a package execution, and followed immediately by package shipments to multiple destinations.
+When both processes are automated, granting final approval to a package seamlessly triggers execution, which is then immediately followed by shipments to all designated destinations.

-Whether a triggering action is performed manually, by a zowe command, a sweep job, the Endevor web interface, or any other means, the Package Automation follow-up actions, based on an Endevor exit, remain consistently the same.
+The automated follow-up actions driven by the Endevor exit remain completely consistent, regardless of whether the triggering CAST or APPROVE action is initiated manually, via a zowe command, a sweep job, the Endevor web interface, or through any other method.

 ## Package Automation on Multiple Endevor images

-Some Endevor administrators have responsibility for multiple Endevor images, where details like the life cycle map, job card information and dataaset names differ from one image to the next.
-To manage the variations from multiple images, the instructions and members listed below are provided, and allow the majority of remaining items to be left unchanged.
+Some Endevor administrators manage multiple Endevor images, each featuring unique lifecycle maps, job card details, and dataset naming conventions.
+To accommodate these variations while leaving most other configuration elements intact, follow the instructions below regarding the provided members:

-On each Lpar where portions of this collection will run:
+Perform these setup steps on every LPAR where components of this collection will execute:

- - Place the REXX items into a new or existing library of your choice.
+ - Deploy the REXX components into a designated new or existing library.
- - Enter the name the REXX library into the Exit program you choose to use
+ - Enter within your chosen Exit program the name of this REXX library:
-     - C1UEXT07-Package-Automation for Automated Executions and Shipments
+Use C1UEXT07-Package-Automation for handling both automated executions and shipments.
-     - C1UEXSHP for Automated Shipments only
+Use C1UEXSHP if you only require automated shipments.
+ - Utilize the WHEREIAM.rex utility to establish your site-specific configurations:
- - The WHEREIAM.rex member is not a part of the configuration, but is provided to help identify names you should use as @site member names.
+Although it is not part of the active operational configuration, this member helps identify the specific naming structure needed for your @site member names.
- Execute the WHEREIAM.rex (as is) to determine the name to give to the member currently named @site.
- Then tailor the content to reflect values for the Lpar.
+Run WHEREIAM.rex without modifications to identify the appropriate name for the current @site member, then adjust the contents to align with that LPAR's parameters.

-    For example, if you intend to execute the collection on Lpars named SYS1 and SYS7, then WHEREIAM.rex will instruct you to create members @SYS1 and @SYS7 respectively.
+For instance, if running the collection on LPARs named SYS1 and SYS7, the utility will direct you to create members named @SYS1 and @SYS7, where you will specify your Rules, Trigger files, and other localized values.
-  The names you use for the Rules and Trigger files (and other values) must entered into the @SYS1 and @SYS7 members.

 ## Automate Package Executions